Referring to Parts of XML Documents

 The XSD ID datatype

-XML schema provides a built-in ID datatype for the purpose of associating internally unique identifiers with elements in an XML instance document.
-Note that an attribute implementing the XML schema ID datatype is ONLY intended to provide a means of assigning a unique identifier to the element with which it is associated.
+XML Schema provides a built-in ID datatype for the purpose of associating internally unique identifiers with elements in an XML instance document.
+Note that an attribute implementing the XML Schema ID datatype is ONLY intended to provide a means of assigning a unique identifier to the element with which it is associated.
 Attributes of this type are NOT intended to store any kind of external identifier.
-The following characteristics apply to attributes implementing the XSD ID datatype.
+The following characteristics apply to attributes implementing the XSD ID datatype:

-- Values assigned to attributes of the ID type in an instance document must begin with a letter or underscore (not a digit), and can only contain letters, digits, periods, hyphens and underscores.
+- Values assigned to attributes of the ID type in an instance document must begin with a letter or underscore (not a digit) and can contain only letters, digits, periods, hyphens, and underscores.

-- Values assigned to attributes of the ID type in an instance document must be unique within the document and across elements from all the namespaces represented in the document.
+- Values assigned to attributes of the ID type must be unique within the document and across elements from all the namespaces represented in the document.

 The XSD IDREF and IDREFS datatypes